-Note: If your furry pal gets sprayed by a skunk accidentally, then, of course, you should wash him right away rather than waiting a week, even if he just had a bath.
+If your dog gets sprayed by a skunk accidentally, then, of course, you should wash him right away rather than waiting a week, even if he just had a bath.

 Pay attention to the scent, texture, and appearance of your dog’s fur to determine how often he needs to be washed within those parameters.